matteomanzini/group9_assignment_1/README.md

 The project is implemented by five ROS2 packages:

 **1. interfaces_assignment_1**
-: defines Ready.msg to advice if the robot is ready to compute the navigation.
+: defines Ready.srv to advice if the robot is ready to compute the navigation.
 If the variable `std_msgs/Bool ready` is true, robot can move; false otherwise.

 **2. laser_scan**
 : technique to detect three cylindrical tables.
 The node `scan_subcribers` publishes their position by clustering the points of laser scan and filtering them based on a range of acceptable distances.

 **3. my_apriltag_ros**
-: computes the coordinates and the four corners of two apriltags respect to the external camera.
+: computes the coordinates of center and the four corners of two apriltags respect to the external camera.
 The data are used to compute the final goal pose.

 **4. my_launch**
 : contains the main launch file `start_launch.xml`.
 It launches all single launch files `navigation_launch.xml`, `camera_36h11_launch.xml`, `assignment_1.launch.py` and `laser_launch.xml` with respect to a given order.

 **5. navigation_package**
-: contains navigation_node and lyfecycle_client nodes.
+: contains navigation_node and lifecycle_client nodes.
 The first one computes the goal position (in the middle of apriltags) and startups the navigation until final goal is reached.
-The second one defines the initial pose of robot and notifies the navigation_node if robot is ready to move with Ready.msg.
+The second one defines the initial pose of robot and notifies the navigation_node if robot is ready to move with Ready.srv.